More than 30 reported killed, Save the Children staff missing, in Myanmar attack - KTVZ

 At least 30 people, including women and children, were killed in the eastern Myanmar state of Kayah on Friday, according to the Karenni Human Rights Group, with two members of international humanitarian group Save the Children still missing.

-The “charred remains” were discovered and identified close to Hpruso Township in the state, which is also know as Karenni, on December 25, according to the group.
+The “charred remains” were discovered and identified close to Hpruso Township in the state, which is also known as Karenni, on December 25, according to the group.

 Myanmar’s National Unity Government (NUG) called it a “Christmas massacre in Karenni state,” stating that junta troops “detained an unconfirmed number of [villagers] and travelers and destroyed their properties.”